 - Candy googly eyes are available online; I used the Betty Crocker variety found at my local Safeway, but there are a bunch of fun ones available on Amazon (like these Wilton ones).
 For best results, it’s best to stick the eyes immediately after you pull the cookies out of the oven and place them (still on their trays) on a wire rack to cool, when the cookies are still soft and malleable.
 Placing them on the cookie dough balls before baking will cause them to melt.

-- 6 tablespoons (3 ounces) unsalted butter, at room temperature
+- 6 Tablespoons (3 ounces or 85 grams) unsalted butter, at room temperature

 - 3 large eggs